Belvedere Medical Centre would like to encourage our patients to sign up to online services.

 For patients who are on continuous drug treatments, we can issue repeat prescriptions without the patient needing to visit the doctor or come to surgery every time.
 You can now request repeat prescriptions via the NHS App.

-If you do not use the NHS App to request repeat prescription you must provide repeat prescription slip or your name and address, together with the details of your prescription (copied from the bottle, packet or tube) in writing.
+If you are house bound or elderly who genuinely does not have on line access or have learning disability or severe mental health issues or require palliative medications or Appliance medication then you can request repeat prescription on paper but you must provide repeat prescription slip or your name and address, together with the details of your prescription (copied from the bottle, packet or tube) in writing.
 Always allow 72 hours (three working days) to complete your request.
-For hospital prescriptions allow 72 hours (three working days) after we receive the documentation.

 About Electronic prescriptions